cgutie256/osticket-prereqs/README.md

 <img src="https://github.com/user-attachments/assets/bfffa257-8512-4a9e-90da-06dcb15788a9" height="80%" width="80%" alt="Disk
 Sanitization Steps">
 <br />
-Enter the info from the osTicket database you just set up on the install page, then hit Install Now.
+Enter the information from the osTicket database you just set up on the installation page, then click Install Now.

 </p>